ElliotWood/azure-iot-operations/README.md

         in your fork.
 Repository secrets can be found under **Settings** > **Secrets and variables** > **Actions**.
 To learn more, see [creating secrets for a repository](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).

+2. Set the `sshRSAPublicKey` repository secret or use the gitops workflow to generate one automaticlly.

+    1. SSH public key.

+    ```bash
+    ssh-keygen -m PEM -t rsa -b 4096
+    ```

-2. Enable GitHub actions on the fork.
+3. Enable GitHub actions on the fork.

     1. On the forked repo, select **Actions** and select **I understand my workflows, go ahead and enable them.**